rrosa-aurea-1/java-angular-web-app/README.md

 ## Spring boot app with Angular 4 client embedded

-The frontend-app is gotten from :https://github.com/creativetimofficial/material-dashboard-angular
+The frontend-app is gotten from :https://github.com/creativetimofficial/material-dashboard-angular.
+The project produces **an only jar** using spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).

 ## Description

 The project is used to develop the client in the **frontend-app** folder with the __angular-cli__, and the **java backend** with the __maven spring boot project configured__.
 For this, import your client (frontend-app) in the angular/typescript IDE (i.e. __visual studio code__) and your java backend in __Eclipse__

-## functional informations
+## Functional informations

 The steps to build the jar are defined in the pom.xml file.
 The project builds the frontend with the output folder **frontend-app/dist** and copies it in the __src/main/resources/static__ folder in order to load the client in the spring boot home page together the java services.
 The port information is stored in **src/main/resources/application.properties** file in the __server.port__ property.